b2bvic/vvr-portfolio/content/pages/blog/its-their-job-but-its-your-career.md

 ---
 type: PostLayout
-title: 'It's Their Job But It's Your Career'
+title: "It's Their Job But It's Your Career"
 colors: colors-a
-date: '2023-08-20'
+date: "2023-08-20"
 excerpt: >-
   tags:: #🤝...
 featuredImage:
   type: ImageBlock
   url: /images/blog-placeholder.jpg
   altText: Personal insights and reflections
-metaTitle: 'It's Their Job But It's Your Career'
+metaTitle: "It's Their Job But It's Your Career"
-metaDescription: 'tags:: #🤝...'
+metaDescription: "tags:: #🤝..."
 ---
 tags:: #🤝

 Most people would have you believe that their careers just happened for them.
 An opportunity came about, they took it, and then worked for the last umpteen years as their responsibilities grew to meet their means.